SalmaAhmedHafez/Desktop-Icon-Matching-tjm/README.md

 ##  Core Logic & Flow

-### 1. Data Fetching (The Provider)
+### 1. Data Fetching
-The bot first attempts to fetch 10 blog posts from an external API.
+The code first attempts to fetch 10 blog posts from an external API.

 ### 2. Multi-Layered Vision Grounding
 To find the Notepad icon with high accuracy: